 |Scantling draught (moulded)||1.28m|

 |Max operating draught||1.24m|

-A max of 2 articulated lorries have been carried in previous service.
+A maximum of 2 articulated lorries at a time have been carried in her previous service.

 Original article published: 15/07.17